 I have yet to have a dive in Cozumel when the visibility isn’t amazing.
 Seriously, the Caribbean water is the perfect color blue and you can see so far!
 The average visibility in Cozumel is 100ft.

 The first time I experienced drift diving in Cozumel I was a little surprised as I didn’t even know it was a thing!
 Now I love it.
 It’s like being on a conveyer belt.
 You don’t have to do hardly any work, just keep your buoyancy and enjoy the view of the beautiful reef as you float on by and use hardly any air!

 It couldn’t be easier to get to Cozumel thanks to the international airport on the Island.
 You can either fly direct to Cozumel, or fly into Cancun airport where you can either take a second flight to Cozumel, or there is an ADO bus you can take from Cancun to Playa del Carmen where you can take a short ferry ride over to Cozumel.
 Read my full guide on how to get to Cozumel here.

 #4 Healthy Coral

-I couldn’t write a blog about diving in Cozumel without mentioning my favorite scuba operation in Cozumel Scubatony now could I?
+I couldn’t write a blog about Cozumel Diving without mentioning my favorite scuba operation in Cozumel ScubaTony now could I?
 These guys are amazing, after doing my Advanced Open Water course with them, they are the only company I personally dive with, in Cozumel.
 Whether you want to get certified, or just do some fun dives, these are the guys to trust!